joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 This will dump the Javascript wrapping and optimized Wasm code into our `build` directory ready to be used by React.
 And that's what we'll do next!

-## React and Wasm
+### React and Wasm

-First step is to add some of the above scripts to our `package.json`.
-I find it so much easier to just run an NPM command versus remembering how to build the Rust application from memory.
+The next step in our tutorial is to use the above Wasm code in our React app.
+To do this, we'll need to add some of the above scripts to our `package.json`.
+I find it easier to run an NPM command versus remembering how to build the Rust application from memory.
 Add the following three lines to the `scripts` section of the `package.json` file:

 ```json
   "build:wasm": "cargo build --target wasm32-unknown-unknown",